New Netherland: Legacy

-New Netherland grew into the largest metropolitan area in the United States, and it left an enduring legacy on American cultural and political life, "a secular broadmindedness and mercantile pragmatism" greatly influenced by the social and political climate in the Dutch Republic at the time, as well as by the character of those who immigrated to it.
-It was during the early British colonial period that the New Netherlanders actually developed the land and society that had an enduring impact on the Capital District, the Hudson Valley, North Jersey, western Long Island, New York City, Fairfield County, and ultimately the United States.
+New Netherland grew into the largest metropolitan area in the United States, and some have argued that it left an enduring legacy on American cultural and political life.
+Nick Paumgarten writes that the Dutch colony was home to a "secular broadmindedness and mercantile pragmatism" that had consequences for the entire nation.
+Sam Roberts argues that the financial rather than religious motive behind Dutch migration led New York to develop differently to other American colonies.

 Political culture

 The concept of tolerance was the mainstay of the province's Dutch mother country.
 The Dutch Republic was a haven for many religious and intellectual refugees fleeing oppression, as well as home to the world's major ports in the newly developing global economy.
 Concepts of religious freedom and free trade (including a stock market) were Netherlands imports.
 In 1682, visiting Virginian William Byrd commented about New Amsterdam that "they have as many sects of religion there as at Amsterdam".

 The Dutch Republic was one of the first nation-states of Europe where citizenship and civil liberties were extended to large segments of the population.
 The framers of the U.S. Constitution were influenced by the Constitution of the Republic of the United Provinces, though that influence was more as an example of things to avoid than of things to imitate.

-The United States Declaration of Independence (1776), is strikingly similar to the Act of Abjuration (1581), which is essentially a declaration of independence of the United Provinces from the Spanish throne, though there is no concrete evidence that the one influenced the other.
-John Adams went so far as to say that "the origins of the two Republics are so much alike that the history of one seems but a transcript from that of the other."
+The United States Declaration of Independence (1776) is strikingly similar to the Act of Abjuration (1581), which is essentially a declaration of independence of the United Provinces from the Spanish throne, though there is no concrete evidence that one influenced the other.
+John Adams went so far as to say that "the origins of the two Republics are so much alike that the history of one seems but a transcript from that of the other".

 The Articles of Capitulation (outlining the terms of transfer to the English) in 1664 provided for the right to worship as one wished, and were incorporated into subsequent city, state, and national constitutions in the United States, and are the legal and cultural code that lies at the root of the New York Tri-State traditions.

-The Flushing Remonstrance was a 1657 petition to Director-General Peter Stuyvesant, in which some thirty residents of the small settlement at Flushing requested an exemption to his ban on Quaker worship.
+The Flushing Remonstrance was a 1657 petition to director-general Peter Stuyvesant, in which some thirty residents of the small settlement at Flushing requested an exemption to his ban on Quaker worship.
 It is considered a precursor to the United States Constitution's provision on freedom of religion in the Bill of Rights.

 Many prominent U.S. citizens are Dutch American directly descended from the Dutch families of New Netherland.
 The Roosevelt family produced two Presidents and are descended from Claes van Roosevelt, who emigrated around 1650.
 The Van Buren family of President Martin Van Buren, who even spoke Dutch as his first language, also originated in New Netherland.
 The Bush family descendants from Flora Sheldon are descendants from the Schuyler family.